 Swinburne to offload Invicta House after a year

-Swinburne University has listed a historic Melbourne CBD commercial building for which it paid $44 million last April – the last property trough.
+Swinburne University has listed a historic Melbourne CBD commercial building it bought last April – the last property trough.

 Invicta House at 226-232 Flinders Lane was purchased to occupy, however with COVID-19 affecting the education and international travel sectors, will be liquidated.